clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 This tutorial walks you through creating and launching a |CL|
-:abbr:`AMI (Amazon Machine Image)` instance from the :abbr:`AWS (Amazon Web Services)` console.
-You will complete the following
+:abbr:`AMI (Amazon Machine Image)` instance from the :abbr:`AWS (Amazon Web Services)` console and complete the following tasks:
-tasks:

 #.
 Locate and select the |CL| OS Basic AMI in the AWS Marketplace.
 #.
 Create a new public and private key pair to allow you to connect to your